aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-repository/02-plugin-submission.md

 To do: This is a draft.
 :::

-To be displayed on the Aragon Plugin Marketplace, Plugins have to be submitted.
+To be displayed on Aragon's plugin repository, plugins have to be submitted.